KonnorRogers/snowpacker/README.md

 Snowpacker is also Rails agnostic.
 It can be used in conjunction with Rails and provides helper methods, but Rails is not required.

+Snowpacker is also unbundled by default (for now).
+Perhaps in the future I may add a bundler, but for now, I'm content with leaving it unbundled.

 ## Installation

 Add this line to your application's Gemfile: